-Do this spooktacular dynamic stretching set twice through—60 seconds each exercise—before today’s run!
+Do this spooktacular dynamic stretching set twice through—60 seconds each exercise—before tomorrow’s run!

 Zombie Heel Walks

 Heel walks are a simple but effective way to help prevent shin splints.
 They’re also useful in training if you’re going from swim to bike or run, to trigger your ankles to transition from plantar flexion (water) to dorsiflexion (bike or land).

 Try it: Lift your toes off the ground and walk on your heels, taking small steps as you raise your toes as high as possible.
 You would typically do this with arms in a normal walking motion, but for added zombie effect, keep your arms out straight in front of you.

 Advanced: Do it uphill!

 A long muscle is a happy muscle, so work on increasing your hamstring mobility with some Frankenstein kicks before you run.
 Frankenstein noises are welcome.